Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 - Aids in the prevention of some garden pests.

-Oyster shells also help regulate pH levels of your garden soil.
+Oyster shells also help regulate the pH levels of your garden soil.
 This regulation of pH levels helps increase the intake of nitrates by the plants in your garden.
 More nitrate uptake means healthier and bigger leafy greens and vegetables.

-Another great bonus of using oyster shells in your garden soil is that it can help keep pests like moles and voles away.
+Another great bonus of using oyster shells in your garden soil is that they can help keep pests like moles and voles away.
 And who doesn’t like some natural pest repellent in the garden?

 When To Add Oyster Shells to Your Garden

 The best time of year to add oyster shells is either in late spring or early summer.

 Adding them to your garden directly will give you extra benefits like pest control and better soil pH regulation.

 You can add crushed oyster shells over your garden soil.
 Some people like to do thick layers when applying them to the garden this way.